Photos courtesy of Tournament of Roses Archive

 December 28 through 31 allow you to view the decorating of the floats.
 Simple horse-drawn carriages have given way to professionally built, animated floats that are almost a year in the making.
 The rules state that only natural materials such as flowers, seeds, fruits, bark and grasses can be used in the decoration.
 No artificial flowers or colors are allowed.
 What's more, volunteers are always welcome and this is where all you RVers can really shine!
 Put on your work gloves and indulge your creative side.
 Not only do you get a chance to see your handiwork on display at the parade, but you take back wonderful memories of the fun you had!

-The main event, of course, is the 124th Rose Parade that will take place on the morning of Tuesday January 1.
-This year's theme is Oh the Places You'll Go!, and the Grand Marshall is Dr. Jane Goodall founder of the Jane Goodall Institute and UN Messenger of Peace and is a celebration of accomplishment, discovery and travel.
+The main event, of course, is the 126th Rose Parade that will take place on the morning of Wednesday January 1.
+This year's theme is Inspiring Stories, and the Grand Marshall is Louis Zamperini, former Olympian and a World War II prisoner of war.
+Mr. Zamperini was the author of Devil at My Heels and the subject of the best-selling book Unbroken, as well as the movie adapted from the book.
+Although Mr. Zamperini has already passed away in July, the upcoming tournament is dedicated to him.
 Both the year's theme and Grand Marshall are chosen by the President of the Tournament.
 One lucky Pasadena girl is selected as the Rose Queen and has a Royal Court of six princesses who preside over the parade with her.
 The parade is a spectacular lineup of floats, equestrians and bands.
 It follows the time-honored route along Colorado Boulevard.
 You can book tickets and watch comfortably from the grandstands.
-Or the more adventurous and ticketless souls can camp out on the curb and catch a spot starting at noon on New Year's Day.
+Or the more adventurous and ticketless souls can camp out on the curb and catch a spot starting at noon on New Year's Eve.

-Following the parade, is the 99th Rose Bowl Game presented by VIZIO, also known as "The Granddaddy of Them All."
+Following the parade, is the 101st Rose Bowl Game, also known as "The Granddaddy of Them All."
 Kickoff is at 1:30 p.m.
 (PST).
-This inter-collegiate football game is held at the Rose Bowl stadium, built especially for this event.
+This inter-collegiate football game is held at the Rose Bowl Stadium, built especially for this event.
 The first Rose Bowl game was played in 1902.
 Traditionally, the game features a matchup between teams from the Big Ten Conference and the Pacific Ten Conference.
+This year's game is presented by Northwestern Mutual.

 Find campgrounds and RV parks - Smart Search Now.